 7. What provisions are in place for the import and export of data?

 One of the most effective vendor lock-ins is lack of data portability.
-Forget about open standards, APIs etc. if you can’t move your data from one provider to another you are locked in.
+Forget about open standards, APIs and others, if you can’t move your data from one provider to another you are locked in.
 Look for banked in data export (and import) functionality to the service which is free (or cheap), easy to use and readily available.
 As service that lacks this may be very expensive to leave if you change your mind at some point in the future.
 Even if you are only on a monthly rolling contract, if transferring to another service is very cumbersome, time consuming and risky, how cheap really is that service in reality?
 Data portability is probably the single most overlooked issue customers of cloud services fail to adequately check.

 8. Can a cloud provider adjust its services in line with a client’s expanding business needs?